Robust discrete complex analysis: A toolbox: Double-sided estimates of harmonic measure

-due to simple monotonicity properties of the random walk partition function $\ZRWsign_\O$ with respect to domain $\O$: e.g., for the left bound, one forbids the random walks running from $\Csign_\O$ to $[ab]_\O$ to cross $\g$ (still allowing them to touch $\g$ or to run along it). \end{proof}
+due to simple monotonicity properties of the random walk partition function $\ZRWsign_\O$ with respect to domain $\O$; for example, for the left bound, one forbids the random walks running from $\Csign_\O$ to $[ab]_\O$ to cross $\gamma$ (still allowing them to touch $\gamma$ or to run along it). \end{pf}